nesar/AstroVAE/README.md

 5. Deeper

 6. Can add a little bit noise to data -- so that distribution itself is not learnt.
+7. Use part of the data to predict the entire data well.?

 7. Adversarial AEs

+VAe -- can specify priors for latent distribution.